Adroiti/docs-for-code-review-tools/checkstyle-NoWhitespaceBefore.md

-Pattern: Check that there is no whitespace before a token
+Pattern: Whitespace before a token

 Issue: -

 ## Description

 Checks that there is no whitespace before a token.
-More specifically, it checks that it is not preceded with whitespace, or (if linebreaks are allowed) all characters on the line before are whitespace.
-To allow linebreaks before a token, set property `allowLineBreaks` to ` true`.
+More specifically, it checks that it is not preceded with whitespace, or (if line breaks are allowed) all characters on the line before are whitespace.
+To allow line breaks before a token, set property `allowLineBreaks` to `true`.

 ## Examples